dnobre0203-dno/dnobre0203-dno/README.md

 - 🔭 Diving into telecom strategies
 - 🌱 Currently leveling up in data science
 - 👯 Teaming up with my DSA T6 squad on Olist’s reputation project
-- ☕ Powered by water &late-night commits
+- ☕ Powered by water & late-night commits
 - 🐛 Breaking stuff here just to fix it better

 #### About